Dnieper–Carpathian offensive: Aftermath

-To deal with the crises and to stabilize the front-lines in the Western Ukraine, the Wehrmacht was forced to redirect huge amounts of men, equipment, and reinforcements to that area.
+To deal with the crises and to stabilize the front-lines in western Ukraine, the Wehrmacht was forced to redirect huge amounts of men, equipment, and reinforcements to that area.
 These resources were desperately necessary to prepare the forces in France for the upcoming Allied invasion and whose redirection critically weakened Army Group Center.

 This Soviet offensive also ended any prospects the Germans may had about creating a sizable strategic reserve, since most of the German reserves were exhausted in this battle.
 In turn, this set the Wehrmacht up for a new series of even greater disasters in the summer of 1944.
 While German defeat was inevitable at this point in the war, the Soviet success during this offensive had sped up the process of the eventual Allied victory and saved the Allies a great deal of time, blood, and treasure.

 The Soviet success during this offensive created the conditions for a series of major offensives in the summer of 1944.
 First, conditions were created to develop attacks in the Lublin direction to the flank and rear of Army Group Center, which were accomplished during the Lublin–Brest offensive.
 Secondly, conditions were created to develop attack in the Lvov direction and towards eastern Poland, which was accomplished during the Lvov–Sandomierz offensive.
 Thirdly, conditions were created to develop attack deeper into Romania and the Balkans, which were accomplished during the second Jassy–Kishinev offensive.

 The operation, along with the Crimean offensive, resulted in very heavy casualties for the unmotorized Romanian troops stationed in Ukraine.
 The heavy casualties and the proximity of Soviet forces to the Romanian border were the primary motivations for Romanian leaders when they began secret peace talks in Moscow soon after the completion of the offensive.

+In Soviet propaganda, this offensive was listed as one of Stalin's ten blows.

 Territory recaptured

-In the course of the operation the Vinnytsia (Vinnitsa), Volyn, Zhytomyr (Zhytomir), Kiev, Kirovohrad, Rivne (Rovno), Khmelnytskyi (Khmelnitskiy) and parts of Poltava Oblasts, and the Moldavian Soviet Socialist Republic were taken by the Red Army.
+In the course of the operation the Vinnitsa, Volyn, Zhytomir, Kiev, Kirovohrad, Rivne, Khmelnytskyi (Khmelnitskiy) and parts of Poltava Oblasts, and the Moldavian Soviet Socialist Republic were taken by the Red Army.

 Modern view

-During the Cold War the operation was not very widely recognized for the significant strategic victory that it really is in Western history.
-After the end of World War II, some of the commanders involved were disgraced, and Stalin widely eliminated most references of the operation.
+During the Cold War the operation was not very widely recognized in Western history for the significant strategic victory that it really was.
 Also, under the influence of German historiography and biographies, Western historians until the end of the Cold War focused on the German successes in the extrication of the 1st Panzer Army instead of the Soviet operations themselves that liberated much of Ukraine.

+Postwar Soviet historiography also tended to ignore the operation.
+Some of the commanders involved were disgraced, and Stalin widely eliminated most references of the operation.